Data-Advantage/vibestack/1-create/README.md

 **Vibestack**

-# Day 1: Idea & Initial App Build
+# Day 1: Create

+Turn your idea into a working prototype with core functionality and key components.

 ## Introduction
 Welcome to Day 1 of the Vibestack workflow!
 Today is divided into two key phases:
 - **Morning**: Transform your concept into well-defined plans and requirements
-- **Afternoon**: Build your initial app based on those requirements
+- **Afternoon**: Build your initial app prototype based on those requirements

 By the end of today, you'll have both foundational documents AND a working initial version of your application.